ucsb-cs190j-s18/ucsb-cs190j-s18.github.io/_lectures/lect01.md

 date: 2018-04-05 9:30:00.00-8:00
 ---

 # About the course
 * What is the goal of 190J?
 * Why are we not teaching you *how* to teach?
-* Why do we ask the entire staff to attend?

 # Graded components
 * Tutoring for your specific course (40%)